-At Lurgan Vet, we believe parasite control is about more than just routine worming—it's about smart, sustainable management.
+At Lurgan Sheep Vet, we believe parasite control is about more than just routine worming—it's about smart, sustainable management.
 By combining faecal egg counts (FECs), strategic grazing, and targeted treatments, we help you tackle both endo- and ecto-parasites effectively and responsibly.
 Treating only when necessary, and using the right product at the right time, means healthier sheep, better growth rates, and reduced resistance risks.
 And the bonus?
 Lower spending on unnecessary treatments and higher productivity lead to stronger profits for your farm.
 It’s a whole-farm approach that supports both animal welfare and your bottom line.

 We also offer in-house diagnostics for fast answers, including FECs, fluke egg counts, and scab skin scrapes.
 Need more in-depth testing?
 We can arrange external lab services for fluke coproantigen, ELISA blood tests, and coccidia speciation.
 It’s a whole-farm approach that supports both animal welfare and your bottom line